rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### ChatMessageOut
 The chat message object which was built by the client for the server.
+Example:
 ```
 ChatMessageOut {
   "receiverID":s"1234",